It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 Tucked away in the heart of the Hannahs Laneway, Shepherd's menu is fresh, seasonal, and local, and the team try to use every part of everything they cook with – to incredible effect.
 An informal eating experience with beautiful food that is accessible to everyone, this hidden gem is popular and it pays to book a table.

-Former Capitol head chef, Amy Gillies, and her partner, wine guru, JP Henderson, opened this bright and modern suburban bistro in January 2015.
-Its stylish interior is complemented by a verdant garden bar – the perfect spot to enjoy a pint of local craft beer on a sunny afternoon.
-The Salty Pidgin’s menu lends itself to sharing with friends, and makes the most of local produce, meat and seafood.
+This bright and modern suburban bistro has a stylish interior complemented by a verdant garden bar – the perfect spot to enjoy a pint of local craft beer on a sunny afternoon.
+The Salty Pidgin’s menu lends itself to sharing with friends and makes the most of local produce, meat and seafood.

-Brought to you by the competent hospo pros behind Hillside Kitchen and The Ramen Shop, the Tinakori Bistro is a standout modern bistro dining experience.
-With French-inspired New Zealand cuisine, Tinakori Bistro take the very best produce New Zealand has to offer and treat it to French flair and technique.
+Brought to you by the same folk as Hillside Kitchen, the Tinakori Bistro serves French-inspired New Zealand cuisine, by taking the very best local produce and treating it to French flair and technique.
 Order the pommes frittes and Clams Marseille, (featuring beaut NZ clams) and you’ll feel like you’re in France – but better.

 Located in the former factory space of the Wellington Boot Company, WBC is a busy eatery specialising in seafood and nose-to-tail eating.
 The regularly changing menu combines small and large plates of the very best of local seafood (oysters are a speciality), meat, and fresh produce, which the affable WBC staff will happily match with the excellent local and international wine and beer menu.